How many cups are in 32oz?

 Common conversions for cups and fluid ounces

-While we’ve covered the conversion between cups and fluid ounces, it’s also useful to know some common conversions for both measurements.
+While we’ve covered the conversion between cups and fluid ounces, it’s also useful to know some common conversions for both units of measurement.
 Here are a few examples:

 Having these conversions at your fingertips can make it easier to measure ingredients accurately and follow recipes with different measurement units.